How to Easily Cut Crown Molding {This Jig Saves So Much Time}

 I've tried coping the crown molding joints (using a hand saw to "cope" the ends of the crown) and can never get it right.

-But THIS, my friends, is the best of them all!
+But THIS, my friends, is the best method of them all!

-I planned to add it around the cabinet extension I added to the top of those tall pantry cabinets, (you'll see that at the reveal!) and then decided to keep going with it on all of the walls:
+I planned to add it around the cabinet extension I added to the top of the tall pantry cabinets, and then decided to keep going with it on all of the walls:

 This post may contain affiliate links for your convenience.